Starting your archival research

 Research room rules

 You are working with unique and often very fragile historical records.
-These rules outline your responsibilities to help preserve the municipality’s archival records.
+We ask that you follow the below rules to help preserve the municipality’s archival records.

 - Archival material must not be removed from the research room.
 Staff reserve the right to inspect bags and folders when you leave the Research Room.